 Jessica Alba and Cash Warren chose it for their third child, a brother for Haven and Honor.
 The youngest Alba-Warren arrived on December 31, 2017.
 And sportscaster Jim Edmonds welcomed twin sons named Hart and Hayes in June of 2018.

-What do you think of Hayes?
-Will it continue to climb?
+What do you think of the baby name Hayes?

 First published on April 2, 2014, this post was substantially revised and re-posted on December 3, 2018 and again on February 2, 2022.